sybrenstuvel/python-rsa/doc/compatibility.rst

 keys are compatible with OpenSSL.
 However, OpenSSL uses X.509 for its public keys, which are not supported.

-:Encryption:
+Encryption:
     PKCS#1 v1.5 with at least 8 bytes of random padding

-:Signatures:
+Signatures:
     PKCS#1 v1.5 using the following hash methods:
     MD5, SHA-1, SHA-256, SHA-384, SHA-512

-:Private keys:
+Private keys:
     PKCS#1 v1.5 in PEM and DER format, ASN.1 type RSAPrivateKey

-:Public keys:
+Public keys:
     PKCS#1 v1.5 in PEM and DER format, ASN.1 type RSAPublicKey

-:VARBLOCK encryption:
+:ref:`VARBLOCK <bigfiles>` encryption:
     Python-RSA only, not compatible with any other known application.